Rewzilla/c-debugging-tips/howto/valgrind.md

 ==42905==    by 0x10915A: main (example.c:8)
 ```

-Valgrind has detected an `invalid write`, meaning that we wrote data to a memory location that we shouldn't have.
+Valgrind has detected an "invalid write", meaning that we wrote data to a memory location that we shouldn't have.
 This is most commonly caused by writing data beyond the end of an array, or occasionally at a negative index before it.

 More specifically, Valgrind reported that the invalid write occured at `example.c:14` and that the data was written `0 bytes after a block of size 40 alloc'd`.
 This means the bug is in `example.c` on line `14`, and we wrote data just to the beyond a block of data that was allocated for us to use.
 Further, Valgrind reports that the allocated block which we wrote beyond was previously allocated by `malloc()`, which was called by `main()` in `example.c` on line `8`.